DreamyCecil/Chaosbox/README.md

 # Chaosbox
+*A portmanteau of the words "Chaos" and "Sandbox".*

 This is the source code of a mod for classic Serious Sam: The Second Encounter v1.07 that consists out of many smaller mods and ideas, which when combined together, give you quite a chaotic gameplay experience.
 Based on [Serious Sam SDK v1.07 for Visual Studio 2013](https://github.com/DreamyCecil/SeriousSam_SDK107)